···

 The Dread Beforehand

 Hours — sometimes days — before a social event, the worry starts.
 What will you say?
 What if there's an awkward silence?
-What if you say something stupid?
 By the time you arrive, you're already exhausted from the rehearsal.
 Sometimes you cancel just to make the dread stop.

 The Performance During

-You're there but you're not present.
+You're there but not present.
 Part of you is talking while another part monitors: "Was that weird?
-Are they bored?
-Did that come out wrong?"
-You're performing being normal while the internal commentary never stops.
+Are they bored?"
+You're performing normal while the internal commentary never stops.
+The energy it takes is staggering.

 The Replay After

 The event ends and the analysis begins.
 Every sentence gets reviewed.
 Awkward moments get magnified.
-You find the things you said wrong and play them on loop.
-The post-event replay is often worse than the event itself.
+The post-event replay is often worse than the event itself — you're prosecuting a case with manufactured evidence.

 The Exhaustion Always

 Being around people drains everything.
 It's not introversion — it's the cost of constant vigilance.
-You were monitoring, performing, and analyzing the entire time.
+Monitoring, performing, analyzing.
 By the end, there's nothing left.

 Why Social Anxiety Spikes

-Social anxiety is a protection system working overtime — treating everyday interactions like high-stakes situations.
+Social anxiety is a protection system working overtime — treating everyday interactions like high-stakes evaluations.

 Fear of Judgment

 The mind is scanning for rejection.
-Every interaction is a test you might fail.
+Every interaction feels like a test you might fail.

 Past Experiences